 - 1. High-level goals and guiding hypotheses

 - 2. Matrix designs

 - 3. Vector comparison

 - 4. Basic reweighting

 - 5. Subword information

 - 6. Visualization

 - 7. Dimensionality reduction

+- a.
+Latent Semantic Analysis

+- Autoencoders

+- c.
+GloVe

+- d. word2vec

 - 8. Retrofitting

 Techniques

 - Our goal is to visualize very high-dimensional spaces in two or three dimensions.
 This will inevitably involve compromises. - Still, visualization can give you a feel for what is in your VSM, especially if you pair it with other kinds of qualitative exploration (e.g., using vsm.neighbors). - There are many visualization techniques implemented in sklearn.manifold; see this user guide for an overview and discussion of trade-offs.